-The Personnel Committee serves as the liaison between the Commission and its staff and ensures the establishment of proper personnel practices and management.
+The Personnel Committee serves as the liaison between the Commission and its Executive Officer to ensure the establishment of proper personnel practices and management.

 The Governance/Interoperability Committee is tasked with researching and recommending system operational guidelines, rules, and regulations to the Commission for adoption.
 This Committee also develops Memorandums of Understanding for access to the statewide wireless communications system and reviews new system designs for interoperability capabilities.